 - Objective 6.A.
 Prepare for changing precipitation levels in the region. - Policy 6.A.1.
 Plan for reduced levels of precipitation and mitigate the impacts that will occur to water availability. - Action 6.A.1.a.
 Encourage water conservation regulations and encourage public reporting of violations. - Action 6.A.1.b Protect groundwater resources from contamination and overdraft through methods such as encouraging capture of precipitation in tanks and the use of treated wastewater for groundwater recharge and protecting important groundwater recharge areas. - Objective 6.B.
-Prepare for an increase in average temperature and the number of high heat days per year. - Policy 6.B.1.
-Develop procedures and practices to reduce the impacts of increasing temperatures and more extreme storms in Mono County, and to help protect residents from the health hazards associated with high heat. - Action 6.B.1.a.
-Follow County procedures in the event of severe weather conditions such as more frequent and severe combined snow and rainstorms, including the deployment of emergency services, opening of additional local heating shelters, and community notification procedures.
+Prepare for an increase in severe weather conditions and storm events. - Policy 6.B.1.
+Develop procedures and practices to reduce the impacts of more extreme storms, temperatures and their related impacts in Mono County, to help protect residents from the health hazards associated with severe weather. - Action 6.B.1.a.
+Follow County procedures in the event of severe weather conditions such as extreme heat events and more frequent and severe combined snow and rainstorms, including the deployment of emergency services, opening of additional local heating/cooling shelters, and community notification procedures.
+Cooling shelters may be of particular importance in the Tri-Valley. - Action 6.B.1.b.
+Develop and utilize emergency notification and information systems to promote public awareness of severe weather hazards and the impacts to the conditions on local and regional roadways.
+Expand the use of Spanish translation for information distributed to the public during severe weather or disaster events. - Action 6.B.1.c.
+Coordinate with health and social service providers from multiple sectors to identify data sources and strategies for community resilience and reaching out to vulnerable populations. - Action 6.B.1.d.
+Assist with seeking funding to address anticipated additional repairs to damaged infrastructure that will be required due to increased stress from climate effects such as intense snow and rainstorms. - Action 6.B.1.e.
+Continue to work with state and federal agencies and wireless providers to expand and improve coverage and interoperability of cell and radio service throughout the County. - Action 6.B.1.f.
+Work with Caltrans to install real-time wind and visibility tracking system for key access road segments and incorporate warnings into online notifications and emergency notification system. - Objective 6.C.
+Increase the resiliency and adaptability of residents, buildings, infrastructure, the natural environment, and the Mono County economy to climate change hazards.

-&lt;sup>3 Policies to address climate change related to wildfire and flood are incorporated directly into those goals in the Safety Element.
+3 Policies to address climate change related to wildfire and flood are incorporated directly into those goals in the Safety Element.